Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Methodology

-The logistic function used in equation (2) include degenerative cases that fall outside the hypothesized sigmoid shape when $\gamma_{k2}$ is close to zero or infinity.
-Specifically, when $\gamma_{k2}\to 0$, $f_k(d_{ij}; \bgamma_k) \to \gamma_{k1}/2$, indicating that the biomarker level is a horizontal line and unrelated to disease progression.
+The logistic function used in equation (\ref{eq:model-Dtransformation}) includes degenerative cases that fall outside the hypothesized sigmoid shape when $\gamma_{k2}$ is close to zero or infinity.
+Specifically, when $\gamma_{k2}\to 0$, we have $f_k(d_{ij}; \bgamma_k) \to \gamma_{k1}/2$, indicating that the biomarker level is a horizontal line and unrelated to disease progression.
 When $\gamma_{k2}\to\infty$, we have $f_{k}(d_{ij};\bgamma_k) \to \ind(d_{ij}< \gamma_{k3})\cdot 0 + \ind(d_{ij} > \gamma_{k3})\cdot\gamma_{k1}$, which is a step-function with singularity at $d_{ij} = \gamma_{k3}$, indicating that the biomarker level remains constant over time except for an acute jump when disease progression reaches a certain point.
-Scientifically, neither degenerative case is well-supported by evidence in the medical literature.
-Although theoretically, these degenerative cases do not require special handling in ideal situations when we have large sample sizes and large numbers of longitudinal observations, in real data where sample sizes and longitudinal follow-ups are limited, estimation stability is a concern.
-Pre-hoc exclusion of unrealistic degenerative cases can be leveraged to improve model fit and extraction of information from real data.
+Scientifically, both degenerative cases are unlikely considering evidence in the medical literature.
+Theoretically, these degenerative cases do not require special handling in ideal situations when we have large sample sizes and large numbers of longitudinal observations.
+However, in real data where sample sizes and longitudinal follow-ups are limited, pre-hoc exclusion of these degenerative cases can improve estimation stability and reduce the influence of outliers.